 The CDI readings are as indicated in the above illustration when the airplane is positioned on course, and to the left and right of course.
 When the centerline of the runway is to the left of the plane, the needle is positioned left of center.
 When the centerline of the runway is to the right of the plane, the needle is positioned right of center.
 Imagine the needle as a symbol for the centerline of the runway.
-Note: When flying a localizer, the
+Note: When flying a localizer, the CDI cannot be centered by using the OBS.
+This can only be done by positioning the airplane on the localizer centerline.

-Figure 30 An ILS approach chart for RWY 17 at Barre-Montpelier, Vermont.
+Figure 5.31 An LDA approach chart for RWY 23 at Elko, Nevada.

-Figure 31 An LDA approach chart for RWY 23 at Elko, Nevada.
+Figure 5.30 An ILS approach chart for RWY 17 at Barre-Montpelier, Vermont.